- Flu vs. Cold

-- Like the influenza virus, drug treatments are constantly changing and improving, but currently, timely vaccination is still considered to be the best defense against the flu.
+- Like the influenza virus, drug treatments are constantly changing and improving, but currently, timely vaccination is still considered the best defense against the flu.
 However, the U.S. Centers for Disease Control and Prevention (CDC) considers antiviral drugs an important adjunct to the flu vaccine in the control of the disease process.

-- People should be aware that flu pandemics can cause severe flu symptoms and sometimes cause death in many individuals who may be more susceptible to the pandemic flu than the conventional flu; however, the previous pandemic flu virus (H1N1) has been available in vaccines and is considered part of the conventional circulating flu viruses.
+- People should be aware that flu pandemics can cause severe flu symptoms and sometimes cause death in many individuals who may be more susceptible to the pandemic flu than the conventional flu.
+However, the previous pandemic flu virus (H1N1) has been available in vaccines and is part of the conventional circulating flu viruses.

-- Individuals should check with their doctors to determine if they are considered to be at higher risk of getting severe flu symptoms than the normally healthy population.
+- Individuals should check with their doctors to determine if they are at higher risk of getting severe flu symptoms than the normally healthy population.